Wildlife Garden panorama with a pond visible and the Museum building in the background

 Plants and habitats

-Every other year, we try to inventory all the plants in each of the habitats in the Wildlife Garden.
+Every other year, we try to inventory all the plants in each of the habitats in the garden.
 We also check vegetation height and the proportions of different ground covers.
 This tells us how well our habitats match what we intend them to be and shapes our management of the garden.

 Casual sightings